 If you have any questions or concerns about your rights and treatment as a research subject, you may contact the office of UC Berkeley's Committee for the Protection of Human Subjects at +1-510-642-7461 or subjects@berkeley.edu.

 CONSENT

-If you wish to participate in this study, please confirm by indicating if you are willing to participate.
+If you wish to participate in this study, please say so.

-_______________

-Person Obtaining Consent Date

 You have been given a copy of this consent form.

 Wait for verbal acceptance or denial.
 Indicate respondents’ preferences on the survey.